Airbus gets first European export credit since probes started

-PARIS, April 27 (Reuters) - Airbus has received European export credits for the first time since public funding was suspended in 2016 at the outset of a corruption investigation, the company said on Friday.
+PARIS (Reuters) - Airbus (AIR.PA) has received European export credits for the first time since public funding was suspended in 2016 at the outset of a corruption investigation, the company said on Friday.

 The credit was granted under enhanced compliance procedures agreed between Airbus and the UK, French and German export credit agencies after the company’s own discovery of misleading applications for the aid triggered the Anglo-French probe.